Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - 5 to 9 laptop charges

-If you think it’s impossible to charge 11 different devices at the same time, EF Ecoflow’s River Portable Power Station makes it a reality.
-Once you fully charge the River Portable Power Station, it will keep a positive charge for as long as an entire year!
+If you think it’s impossible to charge 11 different devices at the same time, EF Ecoflow’s River Portable solar Power Station makes it a reality.
+Once you fully charge the River Portable solar Power Station, it will keep a positive charge for as long as an entire year!

 So, you can keep your mini fridge charged for over 10 hours and charge your mobile device 30 times or more.
 Pretty amazing!